-To better achieve this goal, the Federal Reserve released a new strategic framework in August that lays out our approach to monetary policy for the next several years.19 A key component of this framework is the recognition that maximum employment is not a fixed target.
+To better achieve this goal, the Federal Reserve released a new strategic framework in August that lays out our approach to monetary policy for the next several years (Board of Governors 2020c).
+A key component of this framework is the recognition that maximum employment is not a fixed target.
 It is a broad-based and inclusive goal that changes as the economy evolves.